jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/integration/integrationPage.rst

 .. note:: If this toggle is disabled conection to the remote server will not be possible.

 On this page customer can turned integration for all mailboxes in same account one by one.
-When customer open this page and he has mailbox all field will be pre-filled(except: "Notify by email")
+When customer open this page and he has mailbox all field will be pre-filled (except: "Notify by email").

 .. image:: pic_integrationPage/integrationPage_1.png
    :width: 1000